Butyrka prison: History

 The current building was erected in 1879 near the Butyrsk gate (Бутырская застава, or Butyrskaya zastava) on the site of a fortress-like prison which had been built by the architect Matvei Kazakov during the reign of Catherine the Great.
-The towers of the old prison howsed, in particular, hundreds of participants of the 1863 January Uprising in Poland.
+The towers of the old prison housed, in particular, hundreds of participants of the 1863 January Uprising in Poland.
 Members of Narodnaya Volya were also prisoners of the Butyrka in 1883, as were the participants in the Morozov Strike of 1885.
 The Butyrka prison was known for its brutal regime.
 The prison administration resorted to violence anytime the inmates tried to protest.

 Its famous inmates include the influential revolutionary poet Vladimir Mayakovsky, the Russian revolutionary Nikolay Bauman, and the founder of the KGB Felix Dzerzhinsky.
 During the February Revolution, the workers of Moscow freed all the political prisoners from the Butyrka.

 Following the October Revolution, Butyrka remained a place of internment for political prisoners.
 During the Great Purge, about twenty thousand inmates at a time were imprisoned in Butyrka.
 Thousands of political prisoners were shot after investigations.
 Prominient political prisoners in Butyrka during the rule of Stalin included the writers Aleksandr Solzhenitsyn and Yevgenia Ginzburg.